Trashpanda70/Pokemon-Game/README.md

 For being literally God, Arceus' base stats are not as impresive as they should be.
 While there is not Mega Evolution in the game (remember the whole can't add gen 6 thing), I still wanted to buff Arceus as having an Arceus and being able to sweep is not something I am worried about.
 All of Arceus' stats have been bosted to be 135 each for a base total of **810** instead of the previous total of 720.

 #### Evolutions
 This game has no online functionality because obviously.
 To make up for this, all Pokemon are catchable in-game.
 This also means that some evolution tactics will need to be changed since they required trading.
 I could just keep most trading evolutions and have NPC trades, but I thought this would be an easier solution for the player.
 Let me know if you disagree and I will consider reverting some of these changes.
 Also some Pokemon have ridiculously late evolutions, so I have changed some of them so that the player does not have to wait until level 60+ to use a Pokemon they like or deal with weak Pokemon until level 40.
-The following list gives exact details to new evolution methods for various Pokemon:

-Caterpie -> Metapod: Level 10

-Metapod -> Butterfree: Level 16

-Ekans -> Arbok: Level 28
+The following list is not a comprehensive list of changes.
+If a Pokemon's evolution was changed to a different level, or to be via level up at some point it is not listed here.
+This is mostly to cover evolutions that you would need to go out of your way to achieve:

 Poliwhirl -> Politoed: Level up holding Kings Rock

-Kadabra -> Alakazam: Level 37
+Kadabra -> Alakazam: Level up holding Twisted Spoon

 Machoke -> Machamp: Level up holding Drugs

-Graveler -> Golem: Level 37

 Slowpoke -> Slowking: Level up holding Kings Rock

+Magneton -> Magnezone: Level up in Alrosa Mine (not diving) or Heavenly Pillar (not the summit)

+Shellder -> Cloyster: Use Ice Stone

-Haunter -> Gengar: Level 36 if leveled up at night
+Haunter -> Gengar: Level 41 if leveled up at night

-Onix -> Steelix: Level 30
+Onix -> Steelix: Once Iron Tail is learned

-Rhyhorn -> Rhydon: Level 32

 Rhydon -> Rhyperior: Level up holding Protector

-Seadra -> Kingdra: Level 45 if leveled up while diving
+Seadra -> Kingdra: Level 42 if leveled up while diving

 Electabuzz -> Electivire: Level up holding Electirizer

 Magmar -> Magmortar: Level up holding Magmarizer

+Eevee -> Glaceon: Use Ice Stone

 Porygon -> Porygon2: Level up holding Upgrade

-Dragonair -> Dragonite: Level 50

-Wurmple -> Silcoon/Cascoon: Level 12

-Silcoon -> Beautifly: Level 20

-Cascoon -> Dustox: Level 20

-Sentret -> Furret: Level 23

-Marill -> Azumarill: Level 26

-Houndour -> Houndoom: Level 28

 Porygon2 -> Porygon-Z: Level up holding Dubious Disc with high happiness (220+)

-Pupitar -> Tyranitar: Level 50
+Piloswine -> Mamoswine: Use Ice Stone

+Nosepass -> Probopass: Level up in Alrosa Mine (not diving) or Heavenly Pillar (not the summit)

 Feebas -> Milotic: Level up holding Prism Scale or Max Beauty

-Duskull -> Duskclops: Level 33

 Dusclops -> Dusknoir: Level up holding Reaper Cloth at night